kwandrus/Distributed-Ray-Tracer/README.md

 ![base image](./final%20images/motion_blur2.png)

 ## Combined Effects
 Anti-aliasing, depth of field, and motion blur are all active in the following images.
-Even though I specify a separate “number of samples” parameter for each effect, the anti-aliasing parameter is used for depth of field and motion blur when used in conjunction with anti-aliasing.

 ### Blue sphere in focus, red sphere in motion
 ![base image](./final%20images/final.png)